Skip to main content

 }

-This tells buyers which data providers’ catalogs the agent can access.
+This tells buyers which data providers’ published signal definitions the agent can access.

 Next Steps

-1. Create your adagents.json with your signal catalog
+1. Create your adagents.json with your published signal definitions

 2. Host at /.well-known/adagents.json on your domain